Autistic Mental Health & Well-Being

 Participants that view all 3 parts of the recorded training and complete a post-training survey will receive a certificate of attendance.
 This training includes 6.25 content hours.

 Families enrolled in the Children’s Long-Term Support (CLTS) Waiver or Children’s Community Options Program (CCOP) may be able to use these funds to pay for conference registration fees.
-Please have your Service Coordinator complete the PDF Form and return to Amber at firstname.lastname@example.org.
+Please have your Service Coordinator complete the Third Party Payer registration form if you will be paying using CLTS funding.

 We are unable to accept cancellation or refund requests for this training.

-Upon registering for the training you will receive a confirmation email containing your access information.
-If you have registered but have not yet received your access information, please contact Amber at firstname.lastname@example.org.
+Upon registering for the training you will receive a confirmation email with information about the training.
+Course access and login information will be emailed to you within 5 business days of your purchase.
+If you have registered but have not yet received your access information within 5 business days, please contact Amber at firstname.lastname@example.org.